aws-samples/eks-cluster-upgrades-workshop/website/docs/04-karpenter-scaling/02_karpenter_scaling.md

 ## Applying changes

-In order to activate Karpenter we will need to commit, so `Flux` controller will sync the manifests from SMC repo to our cluster.
+In order to activate Karpenter we will need to commit, so Flux controller will sync the manifests from SCM repo to our cluster.

 ```bash
 cd /home/ec2-user/environment/eks-cluster-upgrades-workshop/